qdread/brms-crash-course/simple_brms_install_instructions.md

 check_cmdstan_toolchain(fix = TRUE)
 ```

+You may get a message that Rtools is not installed on your computer.
+If you don't have Rtools installed, you will need to install it so that the brms models can compile.
+To install Rtools, go to the [Rtools installation page on CRAN](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) and download the **Rtools42 installer** using the link (it's a very large file, several hundred MB).
+Run the installer, and restart RStudio when the installation is complete.
+Go back to the previous step, starting from `library(cmdstanr)`, to reload the CmdStanR package and check the toolchain.

-Once the CmdStan toolchain is configured correctly, you can install Stan (or a version of it called CmdStan):
+Once you have confirmed that the CmdStan toolchain is configured correctly, you can install Stan (or a version of it called CmdStan):

 `install_cmdstan()`